Daewoo Lanos: Technical details

-The cars were equipped with E-TEC I4 with single cam and twin cam engines ranging from 1.5 L (1498 cc 86HP) SOHC to 1.6 L (1598 cc 106HP) DOHC.
-In the UK and many countries of Europe (like Italy, France or Austria) there are also E-TEC models 1.4 (1349 cc 75HP) and 1.6 (1598 cc 106HP).
-The suspension is built upon that of a Daewoo Nexia, as used in Vauxhall/Opel Astra Mk2 GTE.
+The cars were equipped with E-TEC straight-four engine with single cam and twin cam engines ranging from 1498 cc and 86 PS SOHC to 1598 cc and 106 PS DOHC.
+In the UK and many countries of Europe (like Italy, France or Austria) there are also E-TEC models of 1349 cc - called a "1.4" by many European importers - and 75 PS and 1598 cc and 106 PS.
+The suspension is built upon that of a Daewoo Nexia, itself derived from the 1984 Opel Kadett E.

 On the mechanical side, all Lanos versions shared the same parts with a few exceptions.
 Differences between the 1.6 DOHC engine version and the other versions were: